Andersonlimahw/bytebank-app-fiap/README.md

    - Google Sign-In uses expo-auth-session.
 Set one of:
      - EXPO_PUBLIC_GOOGLE_EXPO_CLIENT_ID (works on Expo Go), or
      - Platform-specific: EXPO_PUBLIC_GOOGLE_IOS_CLIENT_ID / ANDROID / WEB.
+   - Redirect handling: app.json includes `"scheme": "bytebank"` and the code uses `makeRedirectUri({ scheme: 'bytebank', useProxy: true })` on native for easy dev.
+For production builds, AuthSession will use your app scheme.
    - Apple Sign-In works only on iOS.
 Ensure your Apple capabilities are configured for your Bundle ID.

 4) Install required packages if not present